beyarkay/masters-thesis/src/05_results.md

 High recall on the _Ergo_ dataset means that many of the minority class observations get correctly predicted.
-High precision on the _Ergo_ dataset means that many very few of the majority class observations get predicted as belonging to one of the minority classes.
+High precision on the _Ergo_ dataset means that very few of the majority class observations get predicted as belonging to one of the minority classes.

 Therefore, high recall implies good performance when identifying minority